Great Weekend Cambridge

 Incorporating the EAZ AGM & Members’ Forum

 This event has now been moved to 2021 on account of the Covid 19 situation.
-Members who have booked for 2020 have the option of rolling theuir booking over to 2021 with a guarantee of no price increase, or requesting a refund.
+The timetable is under review and the schedule below is only indicative.
+Members who have booked for 2020 have the option of rolling their booking over to 2021, or requesting a refund.

 Following the resounding success of our 2019 Great Weekend in Valencia, we will be visiting Cambridge in September 2021.
 The programme will include two black-tie dinners at Cambridge colleges.
 We will spend a day in Ely, visiting the Cathedral, the Stained Glass Museum and the Almonry Restaurant.
 Sunday morning will be given over to the EAZ AGM and Members’ Forum.
 After a buffet lunch at the hotel a walking tour of Cambridge will offer the opportunity to see some of the architectural gems the University has to offer.
 Dinner on Sunday evening will be at the University Arms Hotel.
 Transport by coach will be provided throughout the weekend.